pyhys/minimalmodbus/docs/develop.rst

 My take on the design is that is should be as simple as possible, hence the name MinimalModbus, but it should implement the smallest number of functions needed for it to be useful.
-The target audience for this driver simply wants to talk to Modbus clients using a serial interface (RTU is good enough), using some simple driver (preferably MinimalModbus).
+The target audience for this driver simply wants to talk to Modbus clients using a serial interface using some simple driver.

 Only a few functions are implemented.
 It is very easy to implement lots of (seldom used) functions, resulting in buggy code with large fractions of it almost never used.